Skip to content

 Analysis Profile

-Click on the Analysis Profile tab to access this function.
+Click Configuration in the top menu bar and select Analysis Profile to access this function.

-Here you can create rules that automatically assign a status and/or add comment(s) to issues and CVEs.
+Here you can create rules using the ONEKEY Query Language (OQL) that automatically assign a status and/or add comment(s) to issues and CVEs.

 You can set up rules for issues and CVEs separately on the corresponding pages.